 Make The Cookie Dough

-1. Combine the butter, sugar, syrup, baking soda (bicarb) & salt in a large bowl and mix on low (or by hand) until it starts to become moistened.
+1. Combine the softened butter, sugar, syrup, baking soda (bicarb) & salt in a large bowl and mix on low (or by hand) until it starts to become moistened.
 Then increase the speed to medium and beat until light and fluffy (approx. 3 minutes).
 The ‘creamed’ butter will be paler in colour now too.
-See Photo 1.
+See Photo 1 below.

-5. Next line the baking trays/sheets with paper.
-(If there’s no lip on these, best to hold in place with some baking spray or grease with butter, so the cookies don’t go sliding off the tray).
+4. Next line the baking trays/sheets with baking/parchment paper.
+(If there is no lip on these, best to hold in place with some baking spray or grease with butter, so the cookies don’t go sliding off the tray).

-6. On a pastry board/silicone mat or work top/counter, place some baking/parchment paper down and a little icing/powdered sugar if needed.
-Flatten the dough into a disc.
-Place another piece of the paper on top & use your rolling pin to roll out the dough to a 4-5mm (1/6- 1/5″) thickness.
-(I used 2 x 2p coins that I measured, as a guide).
+5. Place the dough on a large sheet of baking/parchment paper, with a little icing/powdered sugar if needed.
+Then a second sheet of paper on top & use a rolling pin to roll out the dough to a 4-5mm (⅙” – ⅕“) thickness.
+(I used 2 x 10p coins that I measured, as a guide).
 Be careful not to make any thinner than this or you will over cook the cookies.
 A little thicker is ok.
-See Photo 3.
+(See Photo 3 below).